redox-os/website/content/news/this-month-250430.md

 ## Driver Improvements

+- (drivers) Jeremy Soller implemented a timeout of 5 seconds on the NVMe driver initialization to restart the process when it fail and try to continue the boot process
+- (drivers) Jeremy Soller did a cleanup on the AML parser
 - (drivers) bjorn3 updated the VESA driver (vesad) to disable the kernel graphical debugging as late as possible
 - (drivers) bjorn3 fixed the ARM64 support on the PCI driver
 - (drivers) bjorn3 improved the error message when the hardware don't support ACPI